ngjunsiang/laymansguide-src/season8/issue101/issue101.md

 Definitely oversimplified for ease of understanding, but I see no point going into the technical details unless a future issue calls for it.

 Before going into app hangs, I’ll need to talk about threads first.
-If you have heard of multithreading before, yep I are going to talk about that next issue!
+If you have heard of multithreading before, yep I am going to talk about that next issue!

 ## What I’ll be covering next